 ATMs are one example of a menu-driven user interface, therefore the interface is popularly used by financial institutions.
 Starting with language selection, it displays a variety of menu options and walks the user through their options until the desired action is taken.

 Additionally, voice-based systems can be used to create menu interfaces as well.
-The majority of firms that use Interactive Voice Response (IRV) systems do this.
+The majority of firms that use Interactive Voice Response (IVR) systems do this.